Enjoy the Ride

 If you’re considering switching to biking or walking as a healthier, cleaner alternative to driving for your daily commute, or simply enjoying taking advantage of the region’s greenways, trails, and bike paths for recreational use, the Roanoke and New River Valleys and the Region 2000 area offer ample opportunities for a safe and enjoyable experience.

 Even if your trip is long, consider walking or biking for part of your trip.
 Use one of the Park & Ride Lots or you can walk or ride to the bus and put your bike on the bus.
+Visit our transit page for a comprehensive list of regional services and a Google Maps tool to help you plan a trip by bus.

 Cycling to work or school is simple, healthy, clean, and economical.
-We have gathered a compilation safety and commuter tips and resources to assist all bicyclists – from beginner to advanced – have a safe and fun bicycling experience.
+We have gathered a compilation of safety and commuter tips and resources to assist all bicyclists – from beginner to advanced – have a safe and fun bicycling experience.

 Finding a Biking or Walking Route